 To understand defaulting better, refer to our blog post.

 The difference between conventional and high-ratio mortgages is that high-ratio requires insurance, resulting in an insurance premium.
 The premium is added to the monthly mortgage payment.
-Thus, it is important to consider your monthly payments.
+Thus, it is essential to consider your monthly payments.

-All high-ratio mortgages must have mortgage insurance, but some homeowners with a conventional mortgage may choose to pay for insurance to get a better rate.
+All high-ratio mortgages must have insurance, but some homeowners with a conventional mortgage may choose to pay for insurance to get a better rate.

 To ensure you better understand your mortgage contract, and not just the interest rate, we have recommendations for a few questions to ask before you sign.

 What is my interest rate?
 How can I qualify for a better one?